glblackburn/react2shell-server/docs/defect-tracking/BUG-8.md

    ```
 5. Observe `sh: next: command not found` error

+**Summary: Why Timeout Occurs for Next.js 14.0.0 and 14.1.0**

+The scanner timeout for Next.js 14.0.0 and 14.1.0 occurs due to a **Next.js 14.x + React 19 compatibility bug** that causes the request handler to hang when processing RCE PoC payloads.
+Here's the detailed sequence:

+1. **Scanner Sends RCE PoC Payload:**
+   - POST request to `http://localhost:3000/` with `Next-Action: x` header
+   - Multipart form data containing RCE PoC payload (`execSync('echo $((41*271))')`)
+   - Next.js-specific headers: `X-Nextjs-Request-Id`, `X-Nextjs-Html-Request-Id`

+2. **Next.js 14.x Processing:**
+   - Next.js tries to find Server Action "x" (placeholder from scanner) → **Fails** (expected)
+   - Next.js checks for `origin` header (required for Server Actions) → **Missing** (scanner doesn't send it)
+   - Next.js error handling code attempts to process the error

+3. **The Bug - Null Reference Error:**
+   - Next.js 14.x error handling code tries to access `.message` property on a null error object
+   - Error: `TypeError: Cannot read properties of null (reading 'message')`
+   - Location: `app-page.runtime.dev.js:37:979` (Next.js internal code)
+   - This causes an **unhandled promise rejection**

+4. **Request Handler Hangs:**
+   - The unhandled rejection prevents the request handler from completing
+   - **No HTTP response is sent** (no status code, no headers, no body)
+   - The request handler is stuck in an error state
+   - **Server process remains running** - can still handle other requests (GET requests work fine)

+5. **Scanner Timeout:**
+   - Scanner waits 10 seconds for a response
+   - No response is ever sent
+   - Scanner reports: `HTTPConnectionPool(host='localhost', port=3000): Read timed out.`

+**Why Next.js 15.x Works:**
+- Next.js 15.x was designed to work with React 19
+- Improved error handling that doesn't crash on null error objects
+- Properly sends HTTP responses even when errors occur
+- Correctly detects vulnerability (returns status 303 with `X-Action-Redirect` header)

+**Why Safe-Check Works:**
+- The `--safe-check` flag uses a different payload structure
+- Doesn't trigger the same error path that causes the null reference
+- Returns `NOT VULNERABLE` with status 200 instead of timing out

 **Root Cause:**
-1. **Next.js 14.x + React 19 Compatibility Issue:** Next.js 14.x with React 19.2.0 has a bug where processing the RCE PoC payload causes **that specific request handler to hang**.
-Server logs show:
-   - `Failed to find Server Action "x"` (scanner sends `Next-Action: x` as placeholder)
-   - `Missing 'origin' header from a forwarded Server Actions request`
-   - `TypeError: Cannot read properties of null (reading 'message')` - causes unhandled rejection
-   - This error causes **the POST request handler to hang** - the request never completes and no HTTP response is sent
-   - **Server process remains running** - can still handle GET requests (browser loads pages fine)
-   - Scanner times out waiting for a response that never comes

-2. **Why Safe-Check Works:** The `--safe-check` flag uses a different payload that doesn't trigger the same error path, so it returns `NOT VULNERABLE` with status 200 instead of timing out.

-3. **Why Next.js 15.x Works:** Next.js 15.x has better error handling and doesn't crash when processing the RCE PoC payload, correctly detecting the vulnerability.

-4. **Timing Issue (Secondary):** Server restart happens too quickly after version switch, before `npm install` completes
-5. **Missing Binary Check:** Script doesn't verify that `next` binary exists before starting server
-6. **Insufficient Wait Time:** Next.js 14.x needs more initialization time than 15.x, especially with React 19 compatibility
+This is a **Next.js 14.x compatibility bug** - Next.js 14.x was designed for React 18, not React 19.
+When processing RCE PoC payloads with React 19, the error handling code has a null reference bug that causes the request handler to hang.
+This cannot be fixed in our codebase because it's a bug in Next.js 14.x itself.

 **Evidence:**
 - Server logs show errors when processing RCE PoC payload: